Sanguiin H-6

 Sanguiin H-6 is an ellagitannin.

 Natural occurrence

 Sanguiin H-6 can be found in Rosaceae such as the great burnet (Sanguisorba officinalis), in strawberries (Fragaria × ananassa) and in Rubus species such as red raspberries (Rubus idaeus) or cloudberries (Rubus chamaemorus).

 Chemistry

 Sanguiin H-6 is dimer of casuarictin linked by a bond between the gallic acid residue and one of the hexahydroxydiphenic acid units.
 It has sanguisorbic acid ester groups as linking units between glucopyranose moieties.

-Sanguiin H-6 contributes to the antioxidant capacity of raspberries.
+Sanguiin H-6 contributes to the in vitro antioxidant activity of raspberries.

-It is an isomer of agrimoniin.